-This paper presents a combinatorial interpretation of the Lewis Carroll identity \cite{zeilberger}.
-Let $U$ and $W$ be sets of nodes of the same size, and let $M_{U,W}$ be the matrix $M$ with the rows corresponding to the elements in $U$ removed and the columns corresponding to the elements in $W$ removed.
+\begin{definition} Let $U$ and $W$ be sets of integers of the same size, and let $M$ be a matrix.
+Then $M_{U,W}$ is the submatrix of $M$ with the rows corresponding to $U$ removed and the columns corresponding to $W$ removed. \end{definition}

 \begin{theorem} \textbf{Lewis Carroll Identity.} Let $M$ be a square matrix.
 Then

 \end{theorem}